 from “How to Serve in Harmony With God’s Will” in The Word Appears in the Flesh

 Work in the mind of man is too easily achieved by man.
 Pastors and leaders in the religious world, for example, rely on their gifts and positions to do their work.
 People who follow them for a long time will be infected by their gifts and be influenced by some of what they are.
 They focus on people’s gifts, abilities and knowledge, and they pay attention to some supernatural things and many profound unrealistic doctrines (of course, these profound doctrines are unattainable).
 They do not focus on changes to people’s disposition, but rather they focus on training people’s preaching and working abilities, improving people’s knowledge and rich religious doctrines.
-They do not focus on how much people’s disposition is changed or how much people understand.
+They do not focus on how much people’s disposition is changed or how much people understand the truth.
 They do not concern themselves with the substance of people, much less try to know people’s normal and abnormal states.
 They do not counter people’s notions or reveal their notions, much less mend their deficiencies or corruptions.
 Most of the people who follow them serve by their natural gifts, and what they express is knowledge and vague religious truth, which are out of touch with reality and are completely unable to confer people with life.
 In fact, the substance of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.

 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

 Of principal importance in following God is that everything should be according to the words of God today: Whether you are pursuing entry into life or the fulfillment of God’s will, everything should be centered around the words of God today.
 If what you commune and pursue are not centered around the words of God today, then you are a stranger to the words of God, and totally bereft of.
 What God wants are people who follow His footsteps.
 No matter how wonderful and pure what you understood before is, God does not want it, and if you are unable to put aside such things, then they will be a tremendous obstacle to your entry in the future.
 All those who are able to follow the present light of the Holy Spirit are blessed.
-The people of ages past also followed the footsteps of God, yet they could not follow until today; this is the blessing of the people of .
+The people of ages past also followed the footsteps of God, yet they could not follow until today; this is the blessing of the people of the last days.
 Those who can follow the present work of the Holy Spirit, and who are able to follow the footsteps of God, such that they follow God wherever He leads them—these are people who are blessed by God.
 Those who do not follow the present work of the Holy Spirit have not entered into the work of God’s words, and no matter how much they work, or how great their suffering, or how much they run about, none of it means anything to God, and He will not commend them.
 Today, all those who follow the present words of God are in the stream of the Holy Spirit; those who are strangers to the words of God today are outside of the stream of the Holy Spirit, and such people are not commended by God.
 Service that is divorced from the present utterances of the Holy Spirit is service that is of the flesh, and of conceptions, and it is incapable of being in accordance with God’s will.
 If people live among religious conceptions, then they are unable to do anything that is fit for God’s will, and even though they serve God, they serve in the midst of their imagination and conceptions, and are totally incapable of serving in accordance with the will of God.
 Those who are unable to follow the work of the Holy Spirit do not understand the will of God, and those who do not understand the will of God cannot serve God.
 God wants service that is after His own heart; He does not want service that is of conceptions and the flesh.
 If people are incapable of following the steps of the Holy Spirit’s work, then they live amid conceptions, and the service of such people interrupts and disturbs.
 Such service runs contrary to God, and thus those who are unable to follow the footsteps of God are incapable of serving God; those who are unable to follow the footsteps of God most certainly oppose God, and are incapable of being compatible with God.
 “Following the work of the Holy Spirit” means understanding the will of God today, being able to act in accordance with the present requirements of God, being able to obey and follow the God of today, and entering in accordance with the newest utterances of God.
 Only this is someone who follows the work of the Holy Spirit and is in the stream of the Holy Spirit.
 Such people are not only capable of receiving God’s praise and seeing God, but can also know God’s disposition from the latest work of God, and can know man’s conceptions and disobedience, and man’s nature and substance, from His latest work; furthermore, they are able to gradually achieve changes in their disposition during their service.
 Only people such as this are those who are able to gain God, and who have genuinely found the .

 from “Know the Newest Work of God and Follow the Footsteps of God” in The Word Appears in the Flesh